tehreemAsif63/User_Service/README.md

 # User Service

-Our service is intended for the use of general public to book appointments with the dentists. <br>
-Therefore, we can say that general public is one of the critical stakeholders regarding this project. <br>
-This service has been created with the intention for the general public to not only create their accounts but also to save their preferrences whene using the service. <br>
+Our service is dedicated to the general public for booking appointments with dentists, making them critical stakeholders in our project.
+This service allows the general public not only to create accounts but also to save preferences when using the service.

 ## Technology used

-Instead of the traditional CRUD methods from the HTTP, we have decided to use MQTT to communicate between the systems. <br>

-- MQTT is chosen for its low bandwidth usage, real-time communication, and asynchronous messaging, making it well-suited for efficient and timely updates in distributed systems like dentist appointment management.
-- MQTT offers low bandwidth usage, real-time communication, asynchronous messaging, reliability, persistent connections, scalability, and a small code , making it ideal for distributed systems handling appointments with several independent components which required communication.
-- MQTT may pose security concerns if not configured properly, lacks inherent statefulness, is not designed for strict request-response interactions, and might require a learning curve for development teams unfamiliar with the publish/subscribe paradigm.
+We leverage MQTT for communication between systems, opting for its advantages such as low bandwidth usage, real-time communication, and asynchronous messaging.
+However, it's essential to consider potential security concerns, the lack of inherent statefulness, and a learning curve for teams unfamiliar with the publish/subscribe paradigm.

 ## The controllers